efabless/openlane2/docs/source/usage/hardening_macros.md

 - If your design is a tiny design, then you may need to set `PL_RANDOM_GLB_PLACEMENT` to `1` or `PL_RANDOM_INITIAL_PLACEMENT` to 1.
 Also, `PL_TARGET_DENSITY` should have high value, while `FP_CORE_UTIL` should have a low value. (i.e `PL_TARGET_DENSITY` set to 0.5 and `FP_CORE_UTIL` set to 5).
 In very tiny designs (i.e. 1 std cell designs), the approximated DIE AREA in the floorplan stage may not leave enough room to insert tap cells in the design.
 Thus, it is recommended to use `FP_SIZING` as `absolute` and manually setting an appropriate `DIE_AREA`, check [the floorplan section](#floorplan) for more details.
 You may also want to reduce the values for `FP_PDN_HORIZONTAL_HALO` and `FP_PDN_VERTICAL_HALO`.
 You can read more about those [here][0].

 Other values to be considered are `PL_BASIC_PLACEMENT` and `PL_SKIP_INITIAL_PLACEMENT`, you can read more about those [here][0].

-### Optimizations

-For this step we rely on Resizer and OpenPhySyn.

-#### Resizer optimizations

-The only optimization we use from resizer is the wire length optimization which is used to reduce the antenna violations.
-This is disabled by default since the diode insertion strategies should cover that purpose.

-However, you can enable that by setting `PL_RESIZER_OVERBUFFER` to `1` and then determine the maximum wire length by setting this value `MAX_WIRE_LENGTH`.

 ### Detailed Placement

 The only value to consider here is the `DPL_CELL_PADDING` which is usually selected for each (PDK,STD_CELL_LIBRARY) and should mostly be left as is.
 However, typically for the skywater libraries the value should be 4~6.